BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 This reference is the best available genome assembly for this species.
 We will assume it has no errors - but we can never be sure.
 It likely will have some errors, but probably not many.

 We can use Quast (http://quast.sourceforge.net) to find many different metrics of our genome assembly such as N50, number of misassemblies relative to the reference, and number of genes.
 See more of the results given here: http://quast.sourceforge.net/docs/manual.html#sec3.1.

-Note that we do not have *annotated* the genome yet.
-Annotation is the process that finds all the genes (and more).
-For our quast analysis, we will thus use the option `--gene-finding`.

 To get started with Quast, we need to run the following commands: